hertzmann/hertzmann.github.io/_posts/2023-06-30-meta-papers.md

 **Review papers.**
 One interesting case are "review papers" in scientific fields.
 I've only learned about this category recently (as I am currently preparing a review paper), and realized that many of my favorite scientific papers are reviews.
 The Journal of Vision defines a review paper as "Reviews are meant to sum up the current state of the research on an important topic and are regarded as being the first place to get authoritative information about that topic.
 They should contain new insights on the topic or provide a new synthesis of data."

 Some of my favorite scientific papers are essentially review papers/Perspectives, such as [Rosenholtz on foveal and peripheral vision](https://rdcu.be/b0EWf), [Yamins and DiCarlo on neural network models of the brain](https://www.nature.com/articles/nn.4244), or classic examples on reproducible science like [Simmons et al on False-Positive Psychology](https://journals.sagepub.com/doi/10.1177/0956797611417632) or [Ioannidis on why most published studies are false](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124).
 I would argue that papers like these, which are extremely valuable and often influential, could not find homes in our CS venues.
+(My own papers on [line drawing perception](/2021/05/13/why-does-line-drawing-work.html) could fit into these categories as well, as they do not include new experiments or algorithms but instead reinterpret existing results.)

 Incidentally, I would support seeing more "review papers" in [FnTCG&amp;A](https://www.nowpublishers.com/CGV) ([our recent paper on user studies](https://www.nowpublishers.com/article/Details/CGV-106) might fit into this category, although it wasn't conceived that way).